 The question for a lot of parents (including me) is which vitamins for kids are the best?
 I want high-quality ingredients, but most of all, I need something my kids will like and enjoy.

-I’m so excited to share our experience with the First Day gummy vitamins for kids.
+I’m eager to share our experience with the First Day gummy vitamins for kids.

 Why We Give Our Toddlers Vitamins

 On days when it feels like all my toddlers ate were noodles and bread, I feel like I’ve failed as a mom.
 If you have a picky eater in your home, you already know how stressful it can be when it feels like your kids aren’t getting the nutrients they need.

 For many months, I’ve been learning about how to help my picky eater, and we have made some progress with the Division of Responsibility philosophy.
 I’ve learned how to let go, involve my kids in meal prep, provide many options at dinner, and most importantly, never give up!
 Hopefully, one day I’ll look back on this and have some amazing advice to give, but for now, I’m still in the process of figuring it out.